stashed/docs/docs/guides/platforms/eks-irsa.md

 Here,

-- `spec.runtimeSettins.pod.serviceAccountName` refers to the name of the ServiceAccount to use to run the backup pod.
+- `spec.runtimeSettins.pod.serviceAccountName` refers to the name of the ServiceAccount to use in the backup pod.
 - `spec.repository` refers to the `Repository` object `gcs-repo` that holds backend [GCS bucket](https://cloud.google.com/storage/) information.
 - `spec.target.ref`refers to the AppBinding object that holds the connection information of our targeted database.